The Intriguing Relation Between Counterfactual Explanations and Adversarial Examples: Examples and Use Cases

-\paragraph{CE Example:} Assume person P wants to obtain a loan and applies for it through the online portal of a bank.
-The portal uses an automated, algorithmic decision system, which decides that Person P will not receive the loan.
-P wants an explanation for that decision.
-An example of a CE would be: \begin{itemize} \item[] If P had a higher salary and an outstanding loan less, her loan application would have been accepted. \end{itemize}
+Before we get into the technical and conceptual details, let us look at two use cases where both CEs and AEs have been successfully deployed.
+This provides an intuition to the reader and will moreover serve for explanatory purposes in the later sections.
+The first example is among the most prominent use-cases of CEs, automated lending.
+The second example shows one prominent use-case of AEs, image-classification of hand-written digits.

-\paragraph{AE example:} Look at \Cref{fig:signs} \citep{papernot2017practical}.
-What makes the modified images in the second-row adversarial examples is that the small modifications changed the classification, while for humans the images look almost the same.
-Therefore, this change in prediction is unjustified and the system was successfully tricked.
+\paragraph{Loan Application:}Imagine a scenario where person P wants to obtain a loan and applies for it through a bank's online portal.
+She has to enter several of her properties into the user-interface e.g. her age, salary, capital, number of open loans, and number of pets.
+The portal uses an automated, algorithmic decision system, which decides that P will not receive the loan.
+However, she would have liked to obtain it and therefore demands an explanation.
+An example of a potential CE would be: \begin{itemize} \item[] If P had a $5,000$ \euro\, p.a. higher salary and an outstanding loan less, her loan application would have been accepted. \end{itemize} She can use this information to guide her future actions or potentially to contest the algorithmic decision.
+Clearly, CEs are not restricted to that setting.
+If P were the model engineer instead of the customer, she could also use the explanation to raise her understanding of the model or to debug it.